 - 2 1/2 cups gluten-free confectioners' sugar (see notes)

 Make the Cake

 - Heat oven to 350 F (176 C).

 - Set aside two round 9-inch cake pans, one 13x9-inch pan OR 36 muffin cups for this recipe.
 If using round cake pans, lightly grease and place a circle of parchment in the bottom of the pan for easy removal.
 Use paper lining cups if making cupcakes.

-- In a large bowl, cream sugar and eggs with an electric beater or stand mixer.
+- In a large bowl, cream sugar and eggs with an electric beater or standing mixer.
 Add oil and 2 teaspoons vanilla and beat just until smooth.

 - Stir in grated carrots and nuts.
 Pour the batter into prepared pans.

 - Bake for 45 to 55 minutes or until a toothpick inserted into the middle of the cake comes out clean.
 For muffins, reduce baking time to 30 to 35 minutes or until they pass the toothpick test.
 Cool on a wire rack.

 - While cake or muffins are cooling, place butter, cream cheese, and 1 teaspoon vanilla in a large mixing bowl and beat on high until smooth.
 Add confectioners' sugar and beat until smooth and creamy.

 - Frost cake once it is completely cool.